What Are Somatics Exercises?

 - Freedom from restriction,

-This very act is what we all did as fetuses.
-It is the very act all healthy animals with a spine use to wake-up their nervous system, muscles and movement system.
-Thomas Hanna, the author of Somatics and creator of Hanna Somatic Education also created the system of somatics exercises based on this pandicular understanding and the work he evolved from another somatic pioneer, Moshe Feldenkrais, who created Awareness Through Movement and Functional Integration.
-Both men understood how extraordinary changes could take place simply by movement done with awareness.
+Somatics Exercises are based upon Thomas Hanna, the creator of Hanna Somatic Education which evolved from another somatic pioneer, Moshe Feldenkrais, who created Awareness Through Movement and Functional Integration.
+Both men understood how extraordinary changes could take place simply through "movement done with awareness".

 In the book, Move Like an Animal, I explain and illustrate how we can return to our animal-like natural method using both the brain and body to keep moving well as we age.